The World's Finest Automatic Microphone Mixers

 The Dugan-MY16 Automatic Mixing Controller Card for Yamaha Mixers - Brochure - Manual

 The Dugan-MY16 plugs into the accessory slot of Yamaha digital audio mixers.
-It has three modes of operation: 1) sixteen channels of Dugan Speech System automixing at 44.1 or 48 kHz sample rate, 2) eight channels of automixing at 88.1 or 96 kHz sample rate, or 3) eight channels of automixing plus eight channels of general-purpose ADAT I/O. Multiple Dugan-MY16 cards can be linked to make larger systems, which can also include external Dugans including Models D-2, D-3, E, and E-1.
+It has three modes of operation: 1) sixteen channels of Dugan Speech System automixing at 44.1 or 48 kHz sample rate, 2) eight channels of automixing at 88.1 or 96 kHz sample rate, or 3) eight channels of automixing plus eight channels of general-purpose ADAT I/O. Multiple Dugan-MY16 cards can be linked to make larger systems, which can also include external Dugans, including the D series and the E series.
 The Dugan-MY16 can be used "out of the box," or for enhanced features, remote controlled by the Dugan Control Panel for Java (included) or the Dugan Control Panel for iPad (purchased separately).

 Dugan Automixing Applications